gilzamir18/AI4U/README.md

 The environment and agent creation pipeline is:

 * First create a project in the game engine (Unity or Godot).
-* Install AI4U in the created project and start modeling the agent's. environment using the abstractions of the AI4U Agent Abstraction Framework.
+* Install AI4U in the created project and start modeling the agent's environment using the abstractions of the AI4U Agent Abstraction Framework.
 * Connect the environment and the agent with python scripts to, for example, train the neural networks that control the agent.

 To control your agent through the Python language, you need to install AI4U.
 To do this, enter the directory [ai4u](/ai4u) and run the command: